 How Long Do People with Alzheimer's Live?

 On average, individuals live for 8 to 10 years after they are diagnosed.
 However, some people may live as long as 20 years.
-The true cause of death in these patients is often aspiration pneumonia because they lose the ability to swallow late in the course of the disease.
+The true cause of death in these patients is often aspiration pneumonia because people with severe Alzheimer's lose the ability to swallow in the final stages of the disease.

 This type is the second most common cause after AD, accounting for an estimated 20 to 30 percent of all dementias.
 It is caused by brain damage from cerebrovascular or cardiovascular problems (usually strokes).
 It also may result from genetic diseases, endocarditis (infection of a heart valve), or amyloid angiopathy (a process in which amyloid protein builds up in the brain's blood vessels, sometimes causing hemorrhagic or "bleeding" strokes).
 In many cases, it may coexist with AD.